moabdib2000/imposition/README.md

 # imposition
-imposition project with python let me learn python since beginning
+Imposition project with Python to learn Python from the beginning